danoc/danoc/_drafts/09-12-2015-better-selectors.md

 ---
 layout: post
 title: Write good selectors
-date: '2015-07-07T00:00:00.000Z'
+date: '2015-09-12T00:00:00.000Z'
 ---

-I recently merged a gigantic feature branch at Optimizely that further integrated our new CSS framework into our product.
+I merged a gigantic feature branch at Optimizely that further integrated our new CSS framework into our product.
 Five designers and front-end developers contributed to the branch over the course of weeks, reskinning buttons, dialogs, and dozens of other components.

 The HTML refactor surfaced two critical problems: